gather-data/gather-js/README.md

 ## `track(eventType, eventProperties)`
 Tracks a new event with type `eventType` and `eventProperties`.

-- `eventType` - one of the [built-in type](https://api.gatherdata.co/docs#tag/Event-Types) or any string for a custom event
+- `eventType` - one of the built-in types or any string for a custom event
-- `eventProperties` - properties to store on the event, see [built-in types](https://api.gatherdata.co/docs#tag/Event-Types) for required properties for built-in event types
+- `eventProperties` - properties to store on the event, see built-in types for required properties for built-in event types

 **account() or user() must be called before calling track()**